 One mistake many beginners fall into the trap of is coding too much.
 Coding excess algorithms is an unnecessary use of time.
-It is an excellent practice to code from scratch, but it is more critical to know how to apply the correct algorithm in the right way and suitable setting.
+It is an excellent practice to code from scratch but more critical is to know how to apply the correct algorithm in the right way and suitable setting.
 Time is better spent understanding machine learning algorithms and their strengths and weaknesses.

 MISTAKE #3 Prioritising theory over practice

 A lot of learning happens in data science through trial and error.
 Focusing on theory can mean that the understanding gained through the experience of writing code and resolving issues can be missed.
-For data scientists, the theory is essential, but becoming overwhelmed with information won’t make creating algorithms easier.
+The theory is essential, but becoming overwhelmed with information won’t make creating algorithms easier.